mikeroess/mikeroess.github.io/_posts/2016-10-9-Pure-Functions.md

 'Ha -- I am so smart', I thought.
 'I am saving computation power'.
 And I was.
 I could refer to that table whenever I wanted without re-computing it.
 But, I was wrong.
 I chose the wrong trade off.

 This is fine.
 I was just starting out.
 I made a decision with some rationale.
 If asked, I could state the reason.
-I don't think I was being an idiot for doing this, even though I was wrong.
+I don't think I was being an idiot for doing this, even though I was wrong (see below).
 I don't think you are being an idiot for choosing the wrong trade off either.

 <strong>3.
 Obvious Headaches</strong>